-- (1) When a.c. generators are run in parallel, each generator is to be stable in running and the load on any generator is not to differ by more than (A) or (B), whichever is the less, from its proportionate share, based on the generator ratings, of the combined load for any steady-state condition in the combined load between 20 % and 100 % of the sum of the rated loads of all the generators.
-The starting point for the test is to be at 75 % load with each generator carrying its proportionate share. - (A) 15% of the rated output of the largest generator, - (B) 25% of the rated output of each generator. - (2) In cases where a.c. generators are operated in parallel, reactive loads of individual generators are not to differ from their proportionate share of total reactive loads by more than (A) or (B), whichever is the less. - (A) 10% of the rated reactive output of the largest generator, - (B) 25% of the rated reactive output of the smallest generator.
+- (1) For a.c. generating sets operating in parallel, generators shall be such that within the limits of 20% and 100% total load, the load on any generating set will not normally differ from its proportionate share of the total load by more than (A) or (B), whichever is the less.
+The starting point for the test is to be at 75 % load with each generator carrying its proportionate share.
+(2024) - (A) 15% of the rated power of the largest machine - (B) 25% of the rated power of the individual machine in question - (2) In cases where a.c. generators are operated in parallel, reactive loads of individual generators are not to differ from their proportionate share of total reactive loads by more than (A) or (B), whichever is the less. - (A) 10% of the rated reactive output of the largest generator, - (B) 25% of the rated reactive output of the smallest generator.